DuRaRaRall/The-Real-time-Visualization-System-Based-on-CSI/README.md

 sudo ./log_to_server <ip> <port>

-Thanks for the direction and help from Mr. Lu Bingxian, who directed me in my last two year in undergraduate study and taught me precious experience.
+Thanks for the direction and help from Mr. Lu Bingxian, who directed me in my last two year in undergraduate study and led me to acquire precious experience.